devops329/devops/instruction/christlikeLearningConclusion/christlikeLearningConclusion.md

 # Christlike learning conclusion

-At the beginning of the course you recorded your thoughts about how you can partner with the divine to both learn and apply your learning in a Christlike way.
-Take a moment to consider how being deliberate about combining the eternal into your everyday live changed your experience.
+At the beginning of the course, you recorded your thoughts about how you can partner with the divine to both learn and apply your learning in a Christlike way.
+Take a moment to consider how being deliberate about combining the eternal into your everyday life changed your experience.

 ## ☑ Assignment